yvesHakizimana/Ecommerce-Application/README.md

 To run this application locally, follow these steps:

 1. **Clone the Repository:** Clone this repository to your local machine.
-2. **Setup Kafka:** Install and configure Kafka on your machine.
+2. **Install Docker:** Install Docker on your machine if not already installed.
+3. **Run Docker Compose:** Use Docker Compose to start containers for dependencies such as Zookeeper, Kafka, mail server, and other required services.
-3. **Setup MongoDB:** Install and configure MongoDB on your machine.
+4. **Setup MongoDB:** Install and configure MongoDB on your machine.
-4. **Setup PostgreSQL:** Install and configure PostgreSQL on your machine.
+5. **Setup PostgreSQL:** Install and configure PostgreSQL on your machine.
-5. **Run Config Server:** Start the Config Server.
+6. **Run Config Server:** Start the Config Server.
-6. **Run Eureka Server:** Start the Eureka Server for service discovery.
+7. **Run Eureka Server:** Start the Eureka Server for service discovery.
-7. **Run each Service:** Start each microservice individually.
+8. **Run each Service:** Start each microservice individually.
-8. **Run API Gateway:** Start the API Gateway to handle incoming requests.
+9. **Run API Gateway:** Start the API Gateway to handle incoming requests.

 ## Configuration
 - Configuration files for each service are located in the Config Server.
 Modify these files as needed for environment-specific configurations.